api3dao/vitepress-docs/docs/reference/dapis/understand/index.md

 <img src="../assets/images/beacons.png" style="width:80%;">

-`Api3ServerV1.sol` manages the definitions for thousands of dAPIs, each of which is an aggregated value of multiple beacons or the value of a single beacon.
+`Api3ServerV1.sol` manages the definitions for hundreds of dAPIs, each of which is an aggregated value of multiple beacons or the value of a single beacon.

 - [Self-funded dAPIs](/reference/dapis/understand/proxy-contracts.md#self-funded-dapis):